Parity-Violating M{\o}ller Scattering at NNLO: Closed Fermion Loops: Conclusions

 \section{Conclusions}

 To correctly interpret the proposed 2.4\% measurement of the parity-violating asymmetry $A_{LR}$ from the MOLLER experiment at the Jefferson Lab in terms of BSM physics, we calculate the NNLO SM contributions to $A_{LR}$ using large-mass expansion and numerical integration of sub-loop dispersion relation.
 We summarize our results in Table~\ref{tab:results}.
-We find that individual corrections to $\Delta Q_W^e$ from one and two closed fermion loops are each larger than the experimental target precision.
-However, their sum is significantly smaller due to a cancellation.
+We find that the corrections to $\Delta Q_W^e$ from diagrams with closed fermion loops are comparable to the experimental target precision.
 The dependence of $\Delta Q_W^e$ on the scattering angle is very mild in the experimentally relevant range and can be ignored for most practical purposes.
 Finally, we also consider the impact of the remaining bosonic NNLO corrections and estimate them to be negligible compared to the MOLLER precision goal.
 However, it is desirable to confirm this with an explicit calculation in the future.